Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Red Priest is that incentive.
 Children love naughty.
 This group is outrageous.

 On recorder is the charismatic Piers Adams.
 He plays all members of the recorder family, the most familiar being descant, treble, alto and bass.
 Most commonly he plays the treble, which a little lower in pitch than the descant with more of a dulcet tone.

 His hands have transformed this seemingly modest stick of hollowed out wood into a magic wand, dazzling all who are lucky enough to be passing nearby.
 Put aside any notion of the recorder as humble and lowly; be prepared to have those preconceptions overturned.

 Red Priest are the ultimate entertainers.
 This is Baroque with bollocks, an explosion of showmanship and a laugh out loud experience to watch.
 Why would a schoolchild not be inspired to follow in such irreverent footsteps?
 Piers Adams has turned the perception of the recorder on its head.

-Had you lived in an earlier age, you might have been tempted to suspect Adams was possessed by the devil such is his ability to mesmerise an audience with his audacious and prodigious technical ability.
-Certainly, he is a modern day pied piper conjuring up admiring followers leading them a merry dance into the glorious flights of fancy he has created with his chosen instrument.
+Had you lived in an earlier age, you might have suspected Adams was possessed by the devil such is his ability to mesmerise an audience with his audacious and prodigious technical ability.
+Certainly, he is a modern-day pied piper conjuring up admiring followers leading them a merry dance into the glorious flights of fancy he has created with his chosen instrument.